Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Research shows that the microbiome profoundly impacts various systems and plays crucial roles in digestive, immune, and mental health.
 An imbalance in the intestinal microbiome may lead to a wide range of issues, ranging from occasional symptoms of digestive distress like gas and bloating to broader systemic challenges such as obesity, diabetes, Alzheimer's disease, inflammation, etc.

-The bacteria Akkermansia muciniphila is particularly exciting as it plays a key role in the health of the gut lining as well as promote improved insulin action to help fight obesity and blood sugar control.
+Akkermansia muciniphila is a bacteria that plays a key role in the health of the gut lining and promotes improved insulin effectiveness to help fight obesity and blood sugar control.
 The effects are not limited to its live probiotic effects but rather to some of the compounds that the bacteria itself manufactures.

-As a result, A. muciniphila has been shown to be more effective when it is dead vs. live.
+As a result, A. muciniphila may be more effective when it is dead vs. live.
 It is not alone in this effect; several lactic acid-producing probiotic organisms, such as Lactobacillus and Bifidobacter species, have also been effective when heat-killed.
 The effectiveness of these "zombie" or dead microbes is challenging the commercial dogma that the only effective probiotic bacteria live as expressed in colony-forming units (CFUs).
 That is not the case for A. muciniphila.

 Akkermansia muciniphila plays a critical role in the mucin layer's health, protecting the cells that line the intestinal tract.
 That is why it is given its strain name muciniphila – the Latin suffix phila means love.
 So, muciniphila translates as "love of mucin."